 Non-stick surface won't stain from grease or burn the crust.
 Stone fits in most standard ovens and can be used on grills.
-Smoke-free, won’t crack, and guaranteed to last a lifetime.
+This smoke-free design won’t crack.
 Bonus points for pizza wheel included in the box.

 Instructions aren't clear regarding maintenance or cleaning.